-International protection includes Appendix II of CMS Agreement on the Conservation of Migratory Species of Wild Animals (BONN Convention, 1983); Appendix II of BERN Convention on the Conservation of European Wildlife and Natural Habitats (applied to this species, from 1987); and Annex IV Animal and Plant Species of Community Interest in Need of Strict Protection of the EU Habitats Directive (1992).
+International protection includes Appendix II of CMS Agreement on the Conservation of Migratory Species of Wild Animals (BONN Convention, 1983); Appendix II of BERN Convention on the Conservation of European Wildlife and Natural Habitats (applied to this species, from 1987); and Annex IV Animal and Plant Species of Community Interest in Need of Strict Protection of the EC Habitats Directive (1992).
 It is listed on List C1 of Council Regulation and, since 1985, has been treated by the European Community as if it is on CITES Appendix II (trade controlled to prevent overexploitation).
 Status listed by IUCN (1991) as insufficiently known.
 In UK, it receives protection under The Wildlife & Countryside Act (1981) and the Wildlife (Northern Ireland) Order (1985).
 One of the species for which the Agreement on the Conservation of Small Cetaceans in the Baltic and North Seas (ASCOBANS) (1992), applies.

 This species is relatively abundant in mainly offshore waters from central West Greenland, Iceland and the southern Barents Sea south to Cape Cod (United States) and SW Ireland.
 In European waters, it is widely distributed mainly offshore from Iceland and the western Barents Sea south to the Bay of Biscay.
-It is less common on the continental shelf than on the slope and in deeper waters, and is more abundant north of 56^oN than south of this latitude.
-In coastal waters of Britain and Ireland, it is less commonly recorded than the closely related white-beaked dolphin, where its distribution is concentrated around the Hebrides, the Northern Isles and northern North Sea.
+It is less common on the continental shelf than on the slope and in deeper waters, and is more abundant north of 56°N than south of this latitude.
+In coastal waters of Britain and Ireland, it is less commonly recorded than the closely related white-beaked dolphin, where its distribution is concentrated around the Hebrides, Northern Isles and northern North Sea.
 It also occurs regularly off western Ireland, and in the southwest approaches to the Channel and in the central North Sea, but is rare in the Irish Sea, the eastern Channel, and southernmost North Sea.

-Although less commonly encountered in the Sea of Hebrides than the white-beaked dolphin, Atlantic white-sided dolphins usually occur in large schools numbering in the tens up to around 500 individuals.
-Most sightings occur at the southern end of the Sea of Hebrides in July and August.
-Although not recorded from the Sound of Barra, the species is recorded regularly in summer due east of Barra.
+Although less commonly encountered in the Sea of Hebrides than the white-beaked dolphin, white-sided dolphins usually occur in large schools numbering in the tens up to around 500 individuals.
+Most sightings occur at the southern end in July and August.